CSPF-Founder/CampaignManager/README.md

 Create a folder called "data" above the web folder(exmaple: /opt/cm/data/" and ensure the apache server has full permission over this directory (ensure this directory is NOT publicly accessible).

 #### Step 4:
-Edit the "web/App/Config.php" file and set the debug mode to true Once everything is ready, go to "http(s)://[SERVER_ADDRESS]/setup/" Enter the Super Admin username and password then click Setup.
+Edit the "web/App/Config.php" file and set the debug mode to true.
+Once everything is ready, go to "http(s)://[SERVER_ADDRESS]/setup/".
+Enter the Super Admin username and password then click Setup.

 #### Step 5: